 - Inclusion (grassroots ideas; diversity of voices; authentic use of local assets)

 - Transferability (replicable aspects for other communities; shareable with peers; valuable lessons learned.)

 - Workshops focus on the step-by-step process of a single example, initiative, or piece of the work – not the work of an entire organization.

 - Workshops are timed and have a specific format: 20 minutes of how-to presentation, 20 minutes of Q&A discussion, and 20 minutes of networking time.

-- Workshop leaders create a how-to presentation and a To Do checklist outlining the steps they would take to replicate the initiative in a different community.
+- Workshop leaders create a how-to presentation and an instructional handout outlining the steps they would take to replicate the initiative in a different community.
 These are reviewed with a mentor in advance of the CCX.

 - Two people may lead one workshop, but they collectively present a single initiative in the allotted time.

 - Workshop leaders are also participants in the CCX, learning and networking over the entire two-day event.